pylearn-devops/sqs-listener/README.md

 > **A lightweight, Lambda-like SQS listener for Python running on ECS Fargate (or any container).**
 > Handles long-polling, visibility heartbeats, partial batch failure, graceful shutdown, and beautiful colorized logs out of the box.

----

 ## 🚀 Why this exists

 When you attach an **SQS** queue to **AWS Lambda**, AWS automatically manages:
-- polling the queue,
+  - polling the queue
-- invoking your handler,
+  - invoking your handler
-- deleting successful messages, and
+  - deleting successful messages
   - redriving failures.

 On **ECS Fargate**, you don’t get this for free — you have to build a poller, manage visibility timeouts, handle retries, and scale your service yourself.

 This package brings the same convenience to containers.
 Just decorate a function with `@sqs_listener(...)`, and the library does the rest.

----

-## 🧩 Install
+### 🧩 Install

 ```bash
 pip install sqs-fargate-listener